Strabox/Easyuino/README.md

 **Project's wiki has a set of usage examples of the library API plus more detailed information about it: https://github.com/Strabox/Easyuino/wiki**

-## Related and Useful Libraries

-https://github.com/Strabox/GSMLibrary I have this Arduino library too that is used to interact with GSM/GPRS boards.
-It is separated from this one because addresses a much more complex device but follows identical rules of Easyuino.

 ## Easyuino History

 I am Computer Scientist and Engineer (not an Electrotechnical one) that loves programming special in C/C++.